This post may contain affiliate links. Please read our disclosure policy.

 A cast iron skillet with sliced steak, bell peppers and onions.

-Do I have to marinate?
+Do I have to marinate the steak?

 Serving Suggestions